 At the time, McDonald’s were holding an annual event where they donated $2 for every Big Mac sold to children’s cancer charities.

-While it’s unclear whether or not this actually had any impact on increasing the number of Big Macs sold that day, Burger King especially came out of that campaign looking particularly rosy.
+While it’s unclear whether this actually had any impact on the number of Big Macs sold that day, Burger King especially came out of that campaign looking particularly rosy.
 The warmhearted campaign earned a lot of goodwill online and gave both brands some great word-of-mouth buzz.

 Kanye West and Adidas